schoenemeyer/specfem3d-centos-gpu/README.md

 ## Run the example "sep_bathymetry" with GPUs

-From the top directory run configure
+From the top directory run configure like this

-./configure FC=gfortran CC=gcc MPIFC=mpif90 --with-cuda=cuda8  CUDA_LIB=/usr/local/cuda-9.1/lib64 MPI_INC=/opt/lib/openmpi/1.10.7/include
+./configure FC=gfortran CC=gcc MPIFC=mpif90 --with-cuda=cuda8  CUDA_LIB=/usr/local/cuda-9.1/lib64 MPI_INC=/opt/lib/openmpi/1.10.7/include LDFLAGS=

-Be aware of LDFLAGS used to test nvcc in the configure script.
-I recommend to remove LDFLAGS in line 7763.

 Rerun the above example , but change the File  Par_file in the DATA directory Look for GPU_MODE and change the value to .true.